UTSHO2628/Eduquery-SD1_Project-/README.md

 •	Role-Based Access Control (RBAC) for authentication.

-•	CRUD Operations for managing assignments, notices, and results...
+•	CRUD Operations for managing assignments, notices, and results....

 •	Password Hashing for secure user authentication.